mogggen/mereological-universalism/README.md

 * Make it possible by extra commands, to read buffer index
 * Have a rule be drawn from a pool of random rules, every turn
 * Make other players byte accessable by you carret
+* Have underflows remove bytes, and overflows append them

 ## Initial arrangment